Sweet Potato Health Benefits According to

 Sweet potatoes are considered low on the glycemic index scale, and recent research suggests they may reduce episodes of low blood sugar and insulin resistance in people with diabetes.

-The fiber in sweet potatoes is important, too.
+Furthermore, the fiber in sweet potatoes is important, too.
 Studies have shown that people with type 1 diabetes who consume high-fiber diets have lower blood glucose levels; and, people with type 2 diabetes have improved blood sugar, lipids, and insulin levels.
 One medium sweet potato (skin on) provides about 6 grams of fiber.

 Maintaining a low sodium intake helps keep a healthy blood pressure; however, increasing potassium intake may be just as important.
 According to the National Health and Nutrition Examination Survey, fewer than 2 percent of American adults are meeting the daily 4,700-milligram recommendation for potassium.
 One medium sweet potato provides about 542 milligrams.